Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 The biceps brachii is a front-arm muscle made of two parts.
 One part starts near the shoulder blade, and the other shares its start with another muscle near the same spot.

-Both parts join into one and attach to the radius bone in the forearm.
-It gets signals from the musculocutaneous nerve and gets blood from the brachial artery.
+Both parts join and attach to the radius bone in the forearm.
+It gets signals from the musculocutaneous nerve and blood from the brachial artery.

 Brachialis